void-type/FoodStuffs/README.md

 dotnet build FoodStuffs.sln
 cd FoodStuffs.Web
 yarn install
+yarn run build
 yarn run dev
 dotnet run --launch-profile "Kestrel (Development)"
 ```
 Note: This sets ASPNETCORE_ENVIRONMENT to "Development" and serves client assets from webpack-dev-server.
 This is a trade off of stability since not all assets are fetched from that server, versus rapid development since webpack gives us hot reloading.
-The other envrionment profiles will run a production build of the SPA from wwwroot.
+The other environment profiles will run a production build of the SPA from wwwroot.